stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 5 : Effective prompting and prompt structuring for effective results [**Attach PDF]
 Crafting an effective prompt is a skill that leads to prompt engineering.
-We can see some examples of crafting beautiful pormpts :
+We can see some examples of crafting beautiful prompts :
 - *`What hotels are in Paris.`*
 VS
 *`You are a travel advisor who specializes in helping travelers find unique and high value hotel stays.